tmoens/zebrafish-facility-manager/Development.md

 #### Where to put the client's *facility config file*

-In production the client gets it's facility configuration from a file in /your_deployment_root/zf-client/facility-config/facility_sub_domain.json
+In production the client gets its facility configuration from a file in /your_deployment_root/zf-client/facility-config/facility_sub_domain.json

 This works really well because supporting a new facility does not require a new instance of the zf-client, nor worse, a recompile.

-But in development the client not running in a proper subdomain, but is running at http://localhost:some_port_number.
+However, in development the client is not running in a proper subdomain, but is running at http://localhost:some_port_number.
 Which means the convention for naming the client's facility config file will not work because the client's domain name has a colon in it.